 We entered 'Capital One' (Account Name), but in Quicken there is no 'Capital One'.
-So if you don't enter the exact account name and you don't have this account in Quicken, you will get prompt from Quicken: Capital One account does not exist.
+So if you don't enter the exact account name and you don't have this account in Quicken, you will get a prompt from Quicken: Capital One account does not exist.
 Quicken will use the located account or ask to create a new account.
 So we click 'Yes' (add new Account).

 Done!
 Four items successfully imported.
 Click 'Accept All'.